-2 BirdLife Cyprus 'List of birds recorded trapped in mist nets and on limesticks' found here.
+2 BirdLife Cyprus 'List of birds recorded trapped in mist nets and on limesticks' found here method, they also lead to increased captures of non-target species, which can include species of conservation concern'.

 3 Data source: Game and Fauna Service Facebook post (12th July 2023) regarding the signing of a Memorandum of Cooperation between the Game and Fauna Service and the Cyprus Police.